B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) trains agents to maximize cumulative rewards through interaction with an environment in an online manner; however, such interaction can be time-consuming due to the sample inefficiency of RL and costly in safety-critical environments due to inherent risks.
-Furthermore, only existing datasets are available for use in practice.
-These challenges have motivated a shift toward offline RL, which trains agents using pre-collected datasets without requiring interaction.
+Reinforcement learning (RL) trains agents to maximize cumulative rewards through interaction with an environment in an online manner; however, such interaction can be time-consuming due to the sample inefficiency of RL and costly in safety-critical environments due to inherent risks~\cite{levine2020offline, NEURIPS2023_a6f6a5c5}.
+Furthermore, in many practical scenarios, only pre-collected datasets can be leveraged instead of interacting with the environment.
+These challenges have motivated a shift toward offline RL, which trains agents using pre-collected datasets without requiring interaction~\cite{kostrikovoffline, wu2019behavior, agarwal2020optimistic, peng2023weighted}.

-A major challenge of offline RL is that bootstrapping from unseen actions in policy evaluation induces extrapolation error, leading to accumulated errors~\cite{fujimoto2021minimalist}, due to the inability to generate data.
+A major challenge of offline RL is that bootstrapping from unseen actions in policy evaluation induces extrapolation error, leading to accumulated errors~\cite{levine2020offline, fujimoto2021minimalist}, due to the inability to generate data.
 This issue consequently causes overestimation of value functions and adversely affects policy improvement.
 To address this, a variety of techniques, such as conservative value estimation~\cite{kumar2020conservative} and modeling behavior policy~\cite{fujimoto2019off}, have been introduced.
 However, these approaches increase algorithmic complexity, hinder reproducibility, and amplify hyperparameter sensitivity.
 This motivates minimalist approaches, which introduce minimal changes to existing RL algorithms~\cite{fujimoto2021minimalist, tarasov2024revisiting}.
 One representative example is TD3+BC, which integrates behavior cloning (BC) regularization into an existing online RL algorithm called TD3~\cite{fujimoto2021minimalist}.
 This simple approach does not require any additional components and introduces only one more hyperparameter for regularization, but it surprisingly achieves SOTA performance.
-This line of research---minimalist approaches---has been extensively investigated in single-agent settings~\cite{fujimoto2021minimalist, tarasov2024revisiting}, but it has barely been explored in multi-agent settings, which entail more algorithmic complexity due to the presence of multiple agents.
+This line of research, minimalist approaches, has been extensively investigated in single-agent settings~\cite{fujimoto2021minimalist, tarasov2024revisiting}, but it has barely been explored in multi-agent settings, which entail more algorithmic complexity due to the presence of multiple agents.

 In this paper, we aim to develop a minimalist approach that introduces minimal changes to existing multi-agent RL algorithms.
 One might ask: is adding BC regularization sufficient in multi-agent settings?
 We argue that BC regularization alone is not enough in multi-agent settings.
 This is because the overestimation becomes more severe in multi-agent settings.
 It arises from the use of a centralized critic, which conditions on multiple actions, increasing the likelihood of encountering unseen actions.
 Consequently, critic learning often becomes unstable, necessitating a greater reliance on BC regularization over the RL objective---resulting in over-regularization.
 This over-regularization inherently limits performance, as it becomes heavily dependent on the quality of the dataset.
 In addition, recent research on offline multi-agent RL overlooks existing value factorization techniques, such as non-linear decomposition---they either rely on linear factorization or disregard factorization entirely.